davepinch/pinchy.cc/content/topics/people/p/pablo-picasso/birth/early-life-1-1.md

 ---
-title: >-
+title: "birth of Pablo Picasso (Wikipedia)"
-  Picasso was born at 23:15 on 25 October 1881, in the city of Málaga, Andalusia, in southern Spain. birth of: Pablo Picasso born in: Spain
+✂️: "Picasso was born at 23:15 on 25 October 1881, in the city of Málaga, Andalusia, in southern Spain." birth in: Spain birth of: Pablo Picasso
 citation: >-
   Wikipedia contributors.
 (2024, March 3).
 Pablo Picasso.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved March 11, 2024, from https://en.wikipedia.org/w/index.php?title=Pablo_Picasso&oldid=1211675418
 license: CC BY-SA 4.0